 “If you have a body, you’re an athlete.”

-And despite not being able to feel what makes Nike a great shoe any more than a New Balance, Reebok or Adidas, you feel like an athlete because Nike says you are.
+It’s right there in their mission statement.
+And it was unique because it stood apart from competitors of the time who were all out there messaging the science of their shoes.
+Despite not being able to feel what makes Nike a great shoe any more than a New Balance, Reebok or Adidas, you feel like an athlete because Nike says you are.

 A UNIQUE MESSAGE BASED ON PRODUCT USAGE

-LEGO used the HOW and WHO of their product to create their unique mes-sage.
+LEGO used the HOW and WHO of their product to create their unique message.

 “Endless Creativity.”

-LEGO’s unique message is that their product is a lifetime investment and a life-time activity.
+LEGO’s unique message is that their product is a lifetime investment and a lifetime activity.
 And the number of adults buying LEGO supports their claim.
+As they always have, LEGO is encouraging imagination, creativity and fun.
+But their message is unique because it’s multigenerational.

 Michael McNally, senior director of brand relations at Lego, explained further: